giteneaxharau/TypeSpeedTester/README.md

 Click the `Start Test` button and enter how many words you want (recommended 10-20 for an accurate measurement).

-Type as fast as you can without making any mistakes once you click the last space you will be prompted with your results :).
+Type as fast as you can without making any mistakes.

+Once you click the last space you will be prompted with your results :).

+# Preview